ezralazuardy/orb/README.md

 <br/>

 ## 🤔️ Sample Implementation
-You can try the sample implementation Orb by cloning this repository to your local, and run [app](https://github.com/ezralazuardy/orb/tree/master/app) module.
+You can try the sample implementation of Orb by cloning this repository to your local, and run the [app](https://github.com/ezralazuardy/orb/tree/master/app) module.

 <br/>